Asian shares, US futures advance after Biden speech

 Investors also focused Wednesday on corporate earnings, with dozens of companies reporting their quarterly results.

-Google’s parent company, Alphabet, rose 3% after it said its profits doubled from a year earlier, helped by a surge of digital advertising revenue as more Americans shopped online during the pandemic.
+Google’s parent company, Alphabet, rose 3% after it said its profits doubled from a year earlier.
 Visa rose 1.5% after reporting solid financial results.

 Google’s solid gains helped send communications stocks higher.
-Oil prices rose and boosted energy company stocks.
-Those gains were offset by a downturn in technology and health care companies.
+Oil prices rose and boosted energy company stocks, while technology and health care companies declined.

-Investors punished several other companies that came up short with their most recent financial results.
+Investors punished several other companies whose results came up short.
 Boeing slipped 2.9%, while Spotify sank 12.3% after the music streaming company announced that subscriber growth had slowed more than expected.

 Biotechnology company Amgen was among the biggest losers.
 It fell 7.2% after its first-quarter profits and revenue fell short of analysts’ forecasts.